noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 ---

-Leaving her office, Chris visited the inner palace ... where the wives of the deceased former emperor, in other words, Chris’ father’s wife... legal wife and concubines, lived.
+Leaving her office, Chris visited the inner palace... where the wives of the deceased former emperor, in other words, Chris’ father’s wife... legal wife and concubines, lived.
 Normally, when an Emperor is replaced, the inner palace is vacated for the current Emperor to use, but Chris herself had no intention of